 Berry Smoothie

-We love making smoothie recipes and this frozen berry smoothie is always a favorite.
-Smoothies are great for breakfast or as an afternoon snack – the sweet fruit definitely satisfies a sugar craving in a good way!
+I love making smoothie recipes and this frozen berry smoothie is always a favorite.
+Smoothies are great to have with breakfast or as an afternoon snack – the sweet fruit definitely satisfies a sugar craving in a good way!
 These berry smoothies with yogurt are super creamy and filled with great nutrients for a little afternoon pick me up.
 Berries and yogurt are the perfect combination any time you are craving something a little creamy, sweet and tart.
 Plus you can use extra straws for a fun afternoon of Blow Painting!

 Why You’ll Love This Recipe

-• This is a really easy recipe to adapt with different frozen fruit so feel free to experiment!
+- This is a really easy smoothie recipe to adapt with different frozen fruit so feel free to experiment!

-• Vanilla yogurt – You can use regular yogurt or Greek yogurt, which is thicker.
+- Vanilla yogurt – You can use regular yogurt or Greek yogurt, which is thicker.
 You can also use different yogurt flavors to change it up.
-Yogurt gives the smoothies a super creamy texture and makes them more filling, too.
+Yogurt gives the smoothie a super creamy texture and makes them more filling, too.

 Variations